 However, it should be noted that some do consider that week 1 of pregnancy begins when the fertilization of the egg occurs after sexual intercourse, and the existence of the embryo.

 Throughout this article we will discuss the weeks of pregnancy as it is usually done by specialists in reproduction and obstetrics, considering the first week of pregnancy from the date of the last menstrual period (LMP).

 As we have mentioned, the beginning of pregnancy is considered to be the first day of the last menstrual period, so that all gynecologists can have a consensus when counting the weeks of gestation.

 Therefore, the first week of pregnancy coincides with the week in which the woman experiences her last menstrual bleeding before becoming pregnant.

 Nothing special happens in this first week compared to other menstrual cycles, because conception has not really taken place yet.
 However, the female reproductive system begins to prepare for it as in every cycle:

 - They respond to the hormones produced by the pituitary gland, i.e. FSH and LH, and start to develop the ovarian follicles that can be found within.
 Also, sex hormones start to be produced, especially estrogens.

 - Proliferation of the endometrial lining begins one more time.
 It becomes thicker thanks to the action of estrogens over the uterus.

-During the second week of pregnancy, two crucial events take place before embryo conception:
+During the second week of pregnancy, two important events take place before conception of the embryo occurs:

 - Follicle recruitment and selection